 The Naked Truth is over.
 Every terrace of the Olympic Sculpture Park was packed.
 All the panelists were mobbed.
 And we announced our big news: that Redfin was profitable last month, all while maintaining our 97% customer satisfaction.
 The business has been growing by leaps and bounds, in part because the real estate market has had a small rally this summer, but in part because we’ve started to figure out how to prosper in down markets too.
 What has made the difference for Redfin hasn’t been any one breakthrough that we could have pinned our hopes on, but a combination of small adjustments:

-- Publishing agent reviews, which increased demand 36% in a single month.
+- Publishing real estate agent reviews, which increased demand 36% in a single month.

-- Simplifying the agent choices we offer consumers, which increased demand a further 16% in a single month.
+- Simplifying the real estate agent choices we offer consumers, which increased demand a further 16% in a single month.

 - Generating referral revenues from customers in outlying areas that we can’t afford to serve ourselves.